 Day 7: Tomb of Daniel, Choqha Zanbil (UNESCO) - Largest Pyramid in Mesopotamia

-Today we drive to Susa stopping to visit the Tomb of Daniel, of the lion's den fame, a place of pilgrimage for both the Muslim and Jewish faiths and the Palace of Darius which dates back to 521 BC.
-We continue on to the UNESCO World Heritage Site of Choqha Zanbil, where we find the largest ziggurat (pyramid) in Mesopotamia, consisting of five towers built inside of each other.
+Today we drive to Susa stopping to visit the Tomb of Daniel, of the lion's den fame, a place of pilgrimage for both the Muslim and Jewish faiths and the Palace of Darius, a UNESCO World Heritage Site, which dates back to 521 BC.
+We continue on to the UNESCO World Heritage site of Choqha Zanbil, where we find the largest ziggurat (pyramid) in Mesopotamia, consisting of five towers built inside of each other.
 The pyramid was built 3,300 years ago and contains the ruins of the sacred city of the Elamites.
 See the world's first alphabet inscription and evidence of water channels that brought water from 45 kms away.
 Time permitting, we will visit the impressive water channels of Shushtar, a UNESCO World Heritage site.
 We continue to Ahwaz for dinner and overnight.

-Today we depart for Kazeroon, stopping enroute at the fortified Temple of Anahita ruins and the Palace of Shapur.
+Today we depart for Shiraz, stopping enroute at the Bishapour City that used to be the fortified Temple of Anahita ruins and the Palace of Shapur.
 The ruins include an underground pool (now dried up).
 Nearby, we visit some interesting bas-reliefs depicting victory over the Romans carved along the river in a beautiful mountain setting.
-We continue to Kazeroon for dinner and overnight.
+We continue to Shiraz for dinner and overnight.

 We drive to Firouzabad where we explore the Great palace of Ardashir Babakan, which dates back to 260 AD.
 This area of Iran is home to many nomadic tribal groups and if we are lucky we may encounter them today.
+Here, we visit the Old Tower of Gur City, Sassanid Relief.
 Dinner and overnight in Shiraz.

 Day 10: Sites of Shiraz